 If the world is your oyster, where do you choose to go and why?
 Today, many talented people decide by looking firstly for a city that fits their lifestyle – and then for the right job opportunities.

-When it comes to achieving this balance, Stockholm offers a rare combination: it’s a global tech and start-up hub, a leader in sustainability, and big enough to make an international impact while remaining highly livable.
+When it comes to achieving this balance, Stockholm offers a rare combination: it’s a global tech and start-up hub, a leader in sustainability, and big enough to make an international impact while remaining highly liveable.

 The Local spoke with two talented international residents – one with a family and one single – about why they’ve chosen to make the Swedish capital their long-term home.

 ‘It’s small enough to get to know key players’